jackzampolin/blockstack-twitter/README.md

 # Blockstack Twitter

+### A Twitter caching microservice with anti-phishing measures

-This is a service that takes a query string and caches the 15 most recent tweets from that query for easy access from a front end.
+This is a service that takes a query string and caches the 20 most recent tweets (ex RTs) from that query for easy access from a front end.

 There is also a sample systemd unit file for easy and safe deployment!